rlivingsus/misc/dream_stories.md

 The 1st half of life is spent in longing for the second, the second half in regretting the 1st - French proverb
 Stop worrying about the potholes in the road & celebrate the journey - Fitzhugh Mullan
 The only people with whom you should try to get even are those who have helped you - John C. Southard

+Habit is the intersection of knowledge (what to do), skill (how to do), and desire (want to do) - Steven R. Covey
+Arrogance is thinking something is perfect after the 1st draft.
+Humility is knowing that there is always room for improvement - Simon Sinek
+What can be asserted without evidence can also be dismissed without evidence - Christopher Hitchens
+If you're the smartest person in the room, then you're in the wrong room - unknown
+If I had asked people what they wanted, they would have said faster horses - Henry Ford
+Every organization must prepare for the abandonment of everything it does - Peter Drucker
+If failure is not an option, then neither is success - Seth Godin
+It doesn't make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do - Steve Jobs
+Live as if you were to die tomorrow.
+Learn as if you were to live forever - Mahatma Ghandi
+Why worry?
+If you've done the very best you can, worrying won't make it any better - Walt Disney